• Menu

 The United Brotherhood of Carpenters emblem

 William Levi Hutcheson was born in Saginaw, Michigan, on February 6, 1874, the son of Daniel Orrick and Elizabeth Culver Hutcheson.
 His father was born in Ulster, Northern Ireland, and raised in Canada.
-He came to the United States in the 1840s to work in the Michigan lumber industry where he became a carpenter and a farmer.
+He came to the United States in the 1840s to work in the Michigan lumber industry, becoming a carpenter and a farmer.

-Hutcheson only had six and a half years of schooling before he became a shipyard carpenter’s apprentice at the age of fourteen.
-From 1893 to 1902, Hutcheson worked in Michigan as a farm laborer and well driller, and in the Dakota wheat fields and the Coeur d’Alene mining district in Idaho.
+Hutcheson only had six and a half years of schooling before becoming a shipyard carpenter’s apprentice at fourteen.
+From 1893 to 1902, Hutcheson worked in Michigan as a farm laborer and well driller in the Dakota wheat fields and the Coeur d’Alene mining district in Idaho.
 In 1902, he became employed as a carpenter for the Midland Chemical Company in Midland, Michigan.
 Under his leadership, the carpenters at the chemical company formed a local union, but the union failed and he was blacklisted.
-Hutcheson returned to Saginaw where he worked as a carpenter.
+Hutcheson returned to Saginaw, where he worked as a carpenter.
 In 1906, he became a business agent for two carpenters’ local unions, strengthened these unions, increased membership, and won the eight-hour day.

 William L. Hutcheson